High-Energy Gamma-Ray Astrophysics

 Multi-Messenger Astrophysics

+- Searching for neutrino sources: Active galactic nuclei remain one of the most promising candidate source classes for the highest-energy astrophysical neutrinos observed by the IceCube Neutrino Observatory.
 We organize multi-wavelength campaigns to investigate active galactic nuclei that are potentially associated with astrophysical neutrinos.
 The identification of any neutrino source would ultimately address, at least partially, the long-standing cosmic-ray origin mystery.

 Astroparticle Physics